vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The Arthaśāstra . . . . . . . . . . . . . . . . . . . . .
 476

-The principle of *ahim*

-*. sā * and the rules of war̥ . . . . . . . .
+The principle of *ahiṁsā * and the rules of war̥ . . . . . . . .

 477